GSA/plainlanguage.gov/_pages/resources/quotes/historical-quotes.md

 The trouble with so many of us is that we underestimate the power of simplicity.<br>
 _Robert Stuberg_

-Anybody can have ideas--the difficulty is to express them without squandering a quire of paper on an idea that ought to be reduced to one glittering paragraph.<br>
+Anybody can have ideas—the difficulty is to express them without squandering a quire of paper on an idea that ought to be reduced to one glittering paragraph.<br>
 I never write "metropolis" for seven cents when I can write "city" and get paid the same.<br>
 As to the adjective, when in doubt, strike it out.<br>
 _Mark Twain_